mozilla-spidermonkey/jsparagus/js-quirks.md

 So after the initial parse, the implementation must somehow check that the *CoverParenthesizedExpressionAndArrowParameterList* really is valid in context.
 This complicates lazy compilation because in Beast Mode we are not even building an AST.
-It's not easy to go back and check.
+It’s not easy to go back and check.

 Something similar happens in a few other cases: the spec is written as though syntactic rules are applied after the fact: